by Calculated Risk on 1/24/2018 07:00:00 AM

-Mortgage applications increased 0.9 percent from one week earlier, according to data from the Mortgage Bankers Association’s (MBA) Weekly Mortgage Applications Survey for the week ending December 19, 2014. ...Click on graph for larger image.
+Mortgage applications increased 4.5 percent from one week earlier, according to data from the Mortgage Bankers Association’s (MBA) Weekly Mortgage Applications Survey for the week ending January 19, 2018.
+This week’s results included an adjustment for the MLK Day holiday.Click on graph for larger image.

+...
 The Refinance Index increased 1 percent from the previous week.
-The seasonally adjusted Purchase Index increased 1 percent from one week earlier.
+The seasonally adjusted Purchase Index increased 6 percent from one week earlier to its highest level since April 2010.
+The unadjusted Purchase Index increased 2 percent compared with the previous week and was 7 percent higher than the same week one year ago. ...

-The average contract interest rate for 30-year fixed-rate mortgages with conforming loan balances ($417,000 or less) decreased to 4.02 percent, the lowest level since May 2013, from 4.06 percent, with points increasing to 0.26 from 0.21 (including the origination fee) for 80 percent loan-to-value ratio (LTV) loans.
+The average contract interest rate for 30-year fixed-rate mortgages with conforming loan balances ($453,100 or less) increased to its highest level since March 2017, 4.36 percent, from 4.33 percent, with points remaining unchanged at 0.54 (including the origination fee) for 80 percent loan-to-value ratio (LTV) loans.

 The second graph shows the MBA mortgage purchase index.